Operationalizing Cloud Provider Managed Kubernetes

 - Cost Visibility and Allocation – When using public cloud resources, cost visibility is key requirement especially for multi-tenant clusters.
 When using a shared cluster, it is very difficult to estimate resource usage per team and per application.
 The ability to identify and control which team or application is consuming the most cluster resources helps establish accountability and ensures fair cost allocation.
 Cost visibility along with resource quota management helps ensure that cluster resources are being allocated fairly across teams that are being charged for these resources.

 To summarize, using a managed Kubernetes service is a great way to get started.
 But if you are planning to operationalize Kubernetes for multiple teams and multiple applications, you may want to consider the above mentioned capabilities as they will not only smoothen your on-boarding of the clusters but also help ensure compliance, governance and facilitate resource management.
-Besides the above mentioned capabilities, you would also need to think about monitoring, logging and security, if it is not provided by the cloud provider.
+Besides the above mentioned capabilities, you would also need to think about monitoring, logging and security for your managed Kubernetes, if it is not provided by the cloud provider.
 We will tackle these in other posts.